RT Minerals (CVE:RTM) Trading Up 24.1% – Here’s What Happened

-RT Minerals Corp (CVE:RTM – Get Free Report)’s share price rose 24.1% during trading on Saturday .
-The stock traded as high as C$0.18 and last traded at C$0.18.
-Approximately 146,319 shares were traded during trading, an increase of 461% from the average daily volume of 26,064 shares.
+Shares of RT Minerals Corp (CVE:RTM – Get Free Report) rose 24.1% during mid-day trading on Saturday .
+The company traded as high as C$0.18 and last traded at C$0.18.
+Approximately 146,319 shares were traded during mid-day trading, an increase of 461% from the average daily volume of 26,064 shares.
 The stock had previously closed at C$0.15.

 RT Minerals Price Performance